-Print or request insurance documents
+Print your insurance documents

-You can view, download and print your current insurance documents (otherwise known as your Owner’s Certificate of Insurance and Vehicle Licence) and request insurance and registration documents.
+You can view, download and print your insurance documents (otherwise known as your Owner’s Certificate of Insurance and Vehicle Licence) and request insurance and registration documents.

 Print active insurance documents

 You can print your insurance documents if your personal policy is active and for a vehicle you own, even if it's jointly owned or leased.

 You can't print insurance documents if the policy is:

 For a company-owned or fleet vehicle

 If you need a copy of your insurance documents and are unable to print your own, contact an Autoplan broker.

 Log in with your BC Services Card or your online banking credentials